10 Iconic Old Movies From 40S And 50S

 You’ve probably heard of The Snows of Kilimanjaro in reference to the short story by Ernest Hemingway.
 You may have also heard references to a leopard climbing Mount Kilimanjaro, which comes from a quote used by Ernest and finds its way into the film.

 This film adaptation stars Gregory Peck, Susan Hayward, and Ava Gardner.
 Harry Street (Gregory Peck) is a writer on safari who gets injured while hunting.
 Helen is accompanying him and cares for him back at the foot of Mount Kilimanjaro.
-As his body shuts down from gangrene, he hallucinates, remembering the true love of his life, Cynthia (Ava Gardner), among other past times.
+As his body shuts down from gangrene, he hallucinates, remembering the true love of his life, Cynthia (Ava Gardner), among other pastimes.

 This tragic tale is a true classic and features many flashbacks and life reflections.
-Harry is charismatic and attracted many beautiful women in his day, but he spends his last moments coming to terms with the decisions he has made.
+Harry is charismatic and attracts many beautiful women in his day, but he spends his last moments coming to terms with the decisions he has made.
 If you like Ernest Hemingway or thoughtful dramas, you’ll enjoy this film adaptation.

 8. Citizen Kane, 1941